EdoKara/edokara.github.io/_posts/2023-07-03-wetland_nitrate_abatement.md

 This project was a very rewarding one, as it allowed me to practice developing modeling to answer design questions semi-independently.
 MI also found the process of documenting behavior in the face of uncertainty to be highly rewarding, and allowed me to explore the dimensions of the problem in a more naunced way.
 This project also let me think through the practical challenges to processsing nitrate in polluted agricultural wetlands, and changed my views on the utility of wetland restoration for nutrient pollution abatement, helping me understand its limitations in the real world.

+A complete PDF of the project can be found [Here](/Assets/Environmental_Engineering_Project_Report.pdf).